Term life insurance

 - Let your original policy lapse

-Tips if you are going to change your life insurance cover
+Tips if you are going to change your term life insurance cover

 - Consider getting financial advice